-4. 3.
+4. .
 Shall consider the effect of enforcement upon the public health, safety, and welfare.

 (h) A court shall construe a restrictive covenant in favor of providing reasonable protection to all legitimate business interests established by the person seeking enforcement.
+Subject to applying subsection (1)(i), a court may employ any rule of contract construction in construing a restrictive covenant but may not employ any rule of contract construction that requires the court to construe a restrictive covenant narrowly or against the restraint.
 A court shall not employ any rule of contract construction that requires the court to construe a restrictive covenant narrowly, against the restraint, or against the drafter of the contract.

 (i) No court may refuse enforcement of an otherwise enforceable restrictive covenant on the ground that the contract violates public policy unless such public policy is articulated specifically by the court and the court finds that the specified public policy requirements substantially outweigh the need to protect the legitimate business interest or interests established by the person seeking enforcement of the restraint.